v9h/client-character-changer/README.md

-# Client-sided character changer
+# Client-Sided Character Changer

-Utility script that will copy a users avatar directly by UserID, incredibly easy to understand and work with.
+A utility script that allows you to copy a user's avatar directly using their UserID.
+Simple, efficient, and easy to integrate.

+## Features
+- Instantly clones a user's avatar by UserID.
+- Lightweight and easy to modify.

-# TODO
+## TODO

-- Add ability to copy newer accessories ( WaistAccessory, HairAccessory, Etc. ).
+- ⏳ Add support for copying newer accessories (WaistAccessory, HairAccessory, etc.).
-- Add ability to copy bodyparts.
-- Add ability to copy clothing.
+- ⏳ Implement copying of body parts.
+- ⏳ Enable clothing duplication.

+Stay tuned for updates!